LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 machine.
 More examples of the IOBlock can be found in the `examples folder on GitHub <https://github.com/LaboratoireMecaniqueLille/crappy/examples/blocks>`_.
 Note that the *streamer* mode of the IOBlock is presented in :ref:`a dedicated section <4.
-Dealing with streams>`, while the *make_zero* functionality is just not presented in the tutorials.
+Dealing with streams>`, and same goes for the :ref:`make_zero functionality <2.
+More about custom InOuts>`.
 Directly check the documentation of the IOBlock to learn more about it.

 2.f The Machine Block
 +++++++++++++++++++++